rgplantz/rgplantz.github.io/_posts/2021-11-10-Linux-from-Windows.md

 The first step is to [install Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install).
 I went with the default Linux distribution, Ubuntu 20.04 LTS.

 WSL only provides a command line interface.
 You cannot use the mouse in the WSL window, which means that you cannot copy and paste between the Linux side and the Windows side.
-However, Microsoft offers a very nice editor, [Visual Studio Code (VSC)](https://code.visualstudio.com/), that interfaces very nicely with WSL.
+However, Microsoft offers a free text editor, [Visual Studio Code (VSC)](https://code.visualstudio.com/), that interfaces very nicely with WSL.

 ## Visual Studio Code